okaylegion/kubernetes-for-ml-engineers/README.md

 #### 4. Containerize your app with Docker

 We write a [multi-stage Dockerfile](./Dockerfile) to reduce the final image size.
+Change the python version to that one in your .venv environment.

 It has 2 stages: